Observational search for primordial chirality violations using galaxy angular momenta: Data

 We base our determination of the sign of $\bs{J^g} \cdot \bs{\hat r}$ on the fact that for spiral galaxies the orientation of the angular momentum of the galaxy's gas is closely related to the sense of rotation of galaxy's spiral arms (clockwise or anti-clockwise, i.e. in the sense of the letters Z or S).
-To determine the direction of the radial component of $\bs{J}^g$, it is thus sufficient to determine whether given galaxy rotates clockwise or anti-clockwise, with the radial component of galaxy spin aligned resp. anti-aligned with its position vector.
+To determine the direction of the radial component of $\bs{J}^g$, it is thus sufficient to determine whether given galaxy rotates clockwise or anti-clockwise, with the radial component of galaxy spin aligned ($S = 1$) resp. anti-aligned ($S = -1$) with its position vector.
 This classification is not a perfect determination of the galaxy angular momentum, with about 4\% of galaxies having angular momentum that is pointed in the opposite direction than that inferred from the orientation of the spiral arms \cite{1982Ap&SS..86..215P}, but this effect is not expected to bias the results.

 We use a catalog of galaxies classified as ``clockwise spiral galaxy'' and ``anticlockwise spiral galaxy'' by Galaxy Zoo \cite{Lintott:2008ne}, a citizen science project where members of the public visually classified properties of almost $9 \times 10^5$ objects.
 For each object, summary statistics of the voting results are publicly available and we obtained them through CasJobs\footnote{https://skyserver.sdss.org/CasJobs/}.
 We only consider objects classified by at least 80\% of votes as either ``clockwise spiral galaxy'' or ``anti-clockwise spiral galaxy''.
-Our final catalog contains 12022 galaxies.
-We then set the galaxy's angular momentum to $\pm \bs{\hat r}$, with sign chosen based on galaxy's sense of rotation.
+Our final catalog contains 12022 galaxies and the corresponding values of $S$.